 Among Italians from the other 19 regions of Italy, it's fair to say Molise is considered a bit of a joke.

-Scores of Facebook groups poke fun at Italy's youngest and second smallest region after alpine Val d'Aosta, such as the cleverly titled “Molisn't: I don't believe in the existence of Molise”, which has 63,000 members.
+Scores of Facebook groups poke fun at Italy's youngest and second smallest region after alpine Val d'Aosta, such as “Molisn't: I don't believe in the existence of Molise”, which has 66,000 members.

-But the low esteem in which the rest of Italy holds the region is no reflection of its fascinating traditions, stunning landscapes and wonderfully rustic gastronomy.
+But the low esteem in which the rest of Italy holds the region is no reflection on its fascinating traditions, stunning landscapes and wonderfully rustic gastronomy.

 An abandoned segment of Rochetta a Volturno.
 Photo: Luca Teracciano/Flickr